To rent the Alfred-Langevin Hall

 As set out in the MRC du Haut-Saint-Laurent Cultural Policy Action Plan, the Alfred-Langevin Cultural Hall aims to concretely promote the ongoing development of cultural and community life within the region.
 Artists and cultural entrepreneurs are invited to propose new projects each year.

-The Cultural Committee has issued a call for applications for the 2021 and 2022 season at the Alfred-Langevin Cultural Hall: visual arts, performing arts, conferences.
+The Cultural Committee has issued a call for applications for the 2024 program at the Alfred-Langevin Cultural Hall: visual arts, performing arts, conferences.

 Your application must include:

 - Your resume, including current contact information;

 - An artist’s statement or summary of your creative approach;

 - A description of your relationship to the region;

 - For a visual arts project: Please provide representative visuals of the proposed project; each visual must be identified with its dimensions, the medium used, and its year of production;